Updated: Sep 1

 With the sun low through the night, the landscapes are bathed in a beautiful golden sunset glow.
 The light at these times is truly jaw-dropping, so summer visitors mustn't miss out on a nature walk under Iceland’s magical Midnight Sun.

 Iceland's nature on a road trip

 Driving through Iceland is the adventure of a lifetime.
 Many of these must-visit places in Iceland will offer you nature in all its contrasting glory.
 From stunning glaciers to geothermal hot springs, midnight black sand beaches, and vibrant blue ice caves, there is much to take in.

 So, what are you waiting for?
-Go ahead and have a look at some of our top rental motorhomes and start planning your epic Iceland adventure today!
+Go ahead and have a look at some of our top rental campers and start planning your epic Iceland adventure today!